-The foundations are positioned to align with the base of the transmission tower legs and are held in place with reinforcing steel cages.
-Stubs will be set into the foundations and will protrude from the concrete to allow the transmission tower to then be attached to the stub.
+The foundations are positioned to align with the base of the transmission tower legs.
+Stubs, held in place with reinforcing steel cages, will be set into the foundations and will protrude from the concrete to allow the transmission tower to then be attached to the stub.

 The foundation process will start with the boring of four holes for each transmission tower.
 The holes will be bored using truck-mounted rigs or excavator mounted augers.
-Each foundation will extend above the ground line between 0.15 m and 1.2 m.
+Foundations will extend above the ground line.